Gentle Care for Troublesome Teeth

 Can I Be Sedated for My Extraction?

 Yes.
-Your mouth will be completely numb during the treatment, and we also offer sedation with laughing gas so you won’t feel any pain or discomfort throughout your procedure.
-Laughing gas will help you feel comfortable and safe during your treatment, but you will remain fully alert and responsive, so it’s a good option if you want to be sedated but you don’t like the idea of falling asleep or being unconscious during your procedure.
+Your mouth will be completely numb during the treatment, and we also offer oral sedation so you won’t feel any pain or discomfort throughout your procedure.
+Oral sedation will help you feel comfortable and safe during your treatment, but you will remain fully alert and responsive, so it’s a good option if you want to be sedated but you don’t like the idea of falling asleep or being unconscious during your procedure.